Perform line-of-sight analysis

 Next, you'll add the observer point.
 This point will represent the security personnel.

 - Click the top of the building on Market Street on its southern side.

-If you want to add the observer point to the ground instead of the roof, press T and click.
+If you want to add the observer point to the ground instead of the roof, press T while clicking to add the point.

 A blue observer point is added.
 The next location you click will be the location of the target point.